 Before Recurrent Energy, I started Prevalent Power, one of California's fastest growing commercial solar project developers.
 The company delivered a number of industry milestones, including what was then the largest corporate solar power system developed for Google's silicon valley campus.

-I continue to spend my time working on behalf of clean energy as a board member of Advanced Energy Economy Institute (AEEI).
-AEEI is anonprofit educational organization promoting greater public understanding of advanced energy and its economic potential.
-I also serve as an appointee to the Proposition 39 Citizens Oversight Board, which oversees $2.5B in California Clean Energy Jobs Act spending to help schools implement energy efficiency measures.
+I continue to spend my time working on behalf of clean energy as a board member of Advanced Energy Economy Institute (AEEI), a nonprofit educational organization promoting greater public understanding of advanced energy and its economic potential.
+I also serve on the board of Azure Power (NYSE: AZRE), India's largest solar power developer.
+I serve as an appointee to the Proposition 39 Citizens Oversight Board, which oversees $2.5B in California Clean Energy Jobs Act spending to help schools implement energy efficiency measures.
 And I am a former board chair, now member emeritus, of the Solar Energy Industry Association (SEIA), the largest solar trade association representing over 1000 member companies as the voice of strong solar industry powering America.

 In addition to my clean energy work, I chair the Leadership Council of Tipping Point, a grant-making organization dedicated to breaking the multi-generational cycle of poverty and making poverty preventable.

 As an entrepreneur, I am enthusiastic about startups and clean technology, but I have zero patience for dreamy ideas or unfocused execution.
 I'm a regular speaker and commentator on renewable energy issues and I share my perspective via my blog Clean Energy Future.

 The personal stuff?
 I'm a graduate of UC Berkeley, private pilot, cyclist, amateur winemaker, proud father of